 |a fleet of ships||fleets of ships|

 |a pack of cards||packs of cards|

 Note in all these examples of collective nouns singular and plural, the collector of something or someone changes from singular to plural.
 This changes the verb form used.

 Learn the Rules for Collective Nouns

 Rule is, perhaps, too rigid a word.
-British and American usage varies for collective nouns.
+British, Australian, and American usage varies for collective nouns.
 In American English, a collective noun almost always takes a singular verb, but there’s more to it than that.
-The intent of the writer helps to determine the tense of the verb, so being wrong is less common than just sounding wrong.
+The intent of the writer helps to determine the singular or plural form of the verb, so being wrong is less common than just sounding wrong.